iamjaimindamor/Spotify-Clone/README.md

 - Making this was quite fun , imitating spotify's web styling effect and implementing in MyGaana was great and learned few tricks along the way.

--  This project of music application fulfills every aspect of full fledged audio player website with Streaming Capabilities , Play/Pause Controls , Playback , Loop/Repeat of Songs and Playlist , Previous/Next Songs Controls , Managing Player Queue and playlists, Volume Controls , a typical music player which is already found in every browser.
+-  This project,fulfills every aspect of full fledged audio player website with Streaming Capabilities , Play/Pause Controls , Looping, Playlist, Previous/Next Songs Controls , Managing Player Queue,a typical music player which is already found in every browser.

--  MyGaana's is designed with Vanilla CSS and JavaScript Only.
-Backend is implement with .NET 9.0 Core API along with Supabase For storage solution of the audio files and assets of the projects.
+-  MyGaana's designed with Vanilla CSS and JavaScript Only.
+Backend is implemented with .NET 9.0 Core API along with Supabase For storage solution for audio files and assets of the projects.

 # <pre>Features and Highlights</pre>

-- End to end Music Streaming Audio
+- End to end Music Streaming
-- Vanilla CSS and JS
+- Vanilla CSS and JavaScript
 - Create your very own playlist (custom playlist)
 - Responsive UI
 - Add your own songs to the MyGaana Repository
 - Add to Favourites and find all your liked songs at one place
-- Spotify Background Ambient Clone.
+- Spotify Background Ambience Effect Clone.
-- Protected API by JWT Bearer

 # <pre>Live Demo</pre>